What's new with SQL Server on Azure Virtual Machines?

 Warning

-Placing tempdb on the local temp disk for Azure VM images with uninitialized ephemeral disks isn't supported.
-Deployments through the Azure portal might fail, and SQL Server can fail to start.
-Either use a different VM size, or place tempdb on non-ephemeral storage both when you deploy the SQL Server image through the Azure portal, and when you install SQL Server manually.
-To learn more, review VM deployment and SQL Server failures.
+Placing tempdb on the local temp disk for Azure VM images with uninitialized ephemeral disks, such as the FXmdsv2, isn't supported.
+This issue only affects Azure Virtual Machines with the new NVMe interface that also has local ephemeral storage.
+These deployments through the Azure portal might fail, and SQL Server can fail to start.
+Either use a different VM series, or place tempdb on non-ephemeral storage both when you deploy the SQL Server image through the Azure portal, and when you install SQL Server manually.
+To learn more more about the issue and also see a list of impacted VMs, review VM deployment and SQL Server failures.

 Preview